lkilpela/minishell/TO-DO.md

 - [ ] manual_tests/signals.txt

 ## validate
+- [x] fixed a bug with multiple redirections in the same command (heredoc was getting overwritten by a normal input file, when it shouldn't be)
 ## parse
 ## exec
-- [ ] make in our minishell does not work, not sure why
+- [x] make in our minishell does not work, not sure why (started working because of proper envp values to execve)
-- [ ] updated variables to be sent to the execve
+- [x] updated variables to be sent to the execve

 ## builtins